Cats are one of the cutest creatures that exist on earth, undoubtedly. They are adorable and can play on their own without disturbing their owners.

 In most tenable cases, this might be the reason for the gender variation.

-Have you ever watched your cat closely to watch and admire the body features?
+Have you ever watched your cat closely to watch and admire their body features?

 Most orange tabbies will develop freckles around their nose due to a genetic condition called Lentigo.